 “Now with everyone going to omni-channel, they have both online and office customer/user touch points.
 Cloud is really to address their online part, to collect and analyse data for their offline part of the business,” said Chawapol.

-Thailand is an important market for ASW, he said, and so the company has devoted a lot of resources to increase the office, team and other resources in the Thai market.
+Thailand is an important market for AWS, he said, and so the company has devoted a lot of resources to increase the office, team and other resources in the Thai market.
 The new office, at 1,300 square metres, will be opened in April.
 It will house a training room, workshop lab, as well as host fireside chats and customer experience-sharing across industries.

 It will also recruit a lot more talent in security, analytics, artificial intelligent, machine learning and customer support teams.

-“This year is the big move for ASW Thailand, since cloud is the new normal while cloud adoption in Thailand is in its early stage the same as in the other countries around the world.
+“This year is the big move for AWS Thailand, since cloud is the new normal while cloud adoption in Thailand is in its early stage the same as in the other countries around the world.
 There are many jobs to be done,” said Chawapol.